The Solopreneur’s Guide to Writing Copy That Actually Sells

 Knowing When to Go Pro

-Let's keep it one hundred: Time is your most precious commodity.
+Let's keep it a hundred: Time is your most precious commodity.
 You might love to DIY, but the truth is that sometimes the smartest move is to invest in professional copywriting.
 If you find yourself spending more time trying to perfect your sales page than actually selling, or if your emails are met with crickets instead of clicks, it might be time to hand over the reins.